finn6666/Static_Site_Gen/content/index.md

 When coding our fan site, we use `HTML` and `CSS` to display the content properly.

+## Project Documentation

+Want to learn how this site was built?
+Check out the [technical documentation](/docs) that explains the custom static site generator powering this site!

 ## A Quote to Remember

 > "I am in fact a Hobbit in all but size.
 I like gardens, trees, and unmechanized farmlands; I smoke a pipe, and like good plain food (unrefrigerated), but detest French cooking; I like, and even dare to wear in these dull days, ornamental waistcoats.
 I am fond of mushrooms (out of a field); have a very simple sense of humor (which even my appreciative critics find tiresome); I go to bed late and get up late (when possible).
 I do not travel much."